yast/ycp-killer/README.md

   src/include/network/isdn/config.ycp: src/modules/ISDN.ycp
   src/include/network/lan/wireless.ycp: src/clients/lan.ycp
   src/include/network/lan/bridge: src/clients/lan.ycp

+# A list of modules that should be compiled with their private symbols exported.
+#
+# All paths here are in the new structure.
+#
+# Default: []
+export_private:
+  - library/sequencer/src/modules/Sequencer.ycp

 # A list of module's exported directories.
 These are added to include path and
 # module path of YaST modules that depend on this module when compiling them